Attention Acumatica customers. We would love to hear your story.

 If you would like to tell your story, please contact me (click here).

-I would love to record an Acumatica Customer Interview version of an AUG Blog Audio Post (click here) with you.
+I would love to record an Acumatica Customer Interview with you as an episode of AUGForums.com Real Talk (click here), an Acumatica Podcast.

 How It Works